apostrophecms/moog-require/README.md

 ## Packaging multiple moog-require modules in a single npm module

 Sometimes several modules are conceptually distinct, but are developed and versioned in tandem.
-In these cases there is no benefit from separate packaging, just a significant delay in `npm install`. npm peer dependencies are one way to handle this, but [npm peer dependencies may be on the chopping block](http://dailyjs.com/2014/04/16/node-roundup/), and they are significantly slower than pre-packaging modules together.
+In these cases there is no benefit from separate packaging, just a significant delay in `npm install`. npm peer dependencies are one way to handle this, but they are only advisory (they don't actually auto-install), and they are significantly slower than pre-packaging modules together.

 The difficulty of course is that the link between npm module names and moog-require module names is broken when we do this.
 So we need another way to indicate to moog-require that it should look in the appropriate place.